 - 3.15.1 A sustainable, good quality transport system is essential to support the economic and social wellbeing of the plan area.
 Public transport and highway schemes listed in the policy will be important in providing high quality transport networks required to ensure the successful delivery of the development sites set out in Policy 2.
 The existing planned public transport and highway improvements listed under part 3 of Policy 15 are included in Local Transport Plans and/or Funding Allocations programmes, and are relatively certain. - 3.15.2 Some of the schemes listed which have no currently available funding nevertheless have been or are included in programmes.
 If funding is secured, it is anticipated that all could be delivered over the plan period.
 The most significant of these is the A453 widening, which has been a longstanding local priority, as it serves as a main access to the conurbation from the M1, and will have significant economic benefits, improving access to the M1 and East Midlands Airport.
 The formal commitment to deliver the scheme was confirmed in April 2012.
 The work to assess and mitigate the full highways implications of development at Toton will be coordinated by the Broxtowe HS2 Working Group when the final quantum and distribution of development within the strategic location for growth at Toton is determined.
-In the unlikely event of the Government not proceeding with the HS2 station at Toton, then the development specified under Policy 15.7 will not be required but the extension to the tram route into Erewash Borough will remain an ambition of the Councils. - 3.15.3 Significant progress has been made in terms of putting together a funding package for the construction of the Gedling Access Road which has an estimated cost of £32.4 million.
-The Local Transport Board and the Homes and Communities

-Agency have committed some funding and other sources of funding are being pursued.
+In the unlikely event of the Government not proceeding with the HS2 station at Toton, then the development specified under Policy 15.7 will not be required but a future extension to the tram route into Erewash Borough should not be prejudiced, subject to technical and financial feasibility, and the support of the relevant transport and planning authorities. - 3.15.3 Significant progress has been made in terms of putting together a funding package for the construction of the Gedling Access Road which has an estimated cost of £32.4 million.
+The Local Transport Board and the Homes and Communities Agency have committed some funding and other sources of funding are being pursued.
 A revised planning application for the Gedling Access Road is being prepared and expected to be determined in the autumn 2014.
 Subject to funding, construction of the first phase of the Gedling Access Road is expected to commence shortly after this and be substantially completed by April 2015.